joymon/travis-ci-test/readme.md

 - It runs JavaScript tests written using Jasmine
 - If those tests are success, it deploy to web site via FTP
 - The deployment location is [http://joymononline.in/tests/travis-ci-test/karel.htm](http://joymononline.in/tests/travis-ci-test/karel.htm)

+All these CI & CD activities are free.
+Obvioulsy there is cost in hosting space of www.joymononline.in.
+If its Google App Engine or free Azure account, hosting too comes in free